sql-machine-learning/elasticdl/elasticdl/doc/distributed_embedding_layer_design.md

 For [SGD](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/optimizers/SGD?hl=en), we can use `optimizer.apply_gradients` directly to update the embedding table as shown above.

-Many other optimizers allocate and manage additional varaiables associated with the variables to train, which are called *slots* in TensorFlow.
-For example, [tf.keras.optimizers.Ftrl](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/optimizers/Ftrl?hl=en) has two slots (*accumulator* and *linear*). [tf.keras.optimizers.Adam](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/optimizers/Adam?hl=en) also has two slots (*m* and *v*).
+Many other optimizers allocate and manage additional varaiables associated with the variables to train.
+These additional variables are called *slots* in TensorFlow.
+For example, [tf.keras.optimizers.Ftrl](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/optimizers/Ftrl?hl=en) has two slots (*accumulator* and *linear*), and [tf.keras.optimizers.Adam](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/optimizers/Adam?hl=en) also has two slots (*m* and *v*).

-For variables that are stored in parameter server, optimizer will save slots as variables in optimizer itself.
-However, slots are typically tensors shaped same as trainable variables.
-Thus, for variables that are needed to store in the distributed external storage, we also need to store their slots in the distributed external storage.
-Please be aware that optimizer in ElasticDL is responsible for updating both embedding table and other trainable variables in model.
-Thus we need to store slots of embedding table in the external storage and optimizer will manage slots of trainable variables.
+For variables stored in parameter server, optimizers will save slots as properties in themselves.
+However, slots are typically tensors shaped same as corresponding trainable variables.
+Thus, for variables which require distributed storage, we also need to store their slots in the distributed storage.
+Please be aware that in ElasticDL training process optimizers are responsible for updating both embedding table and other trainable variables in model.
+Thus we need to store slots of embedding table in the distributed storage and optimizers will manage slots of trainable variables.

-[`Optimizer`](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/optimizers/Optimizer) is the base class for optimizers in tensorflow.
-The core function in `Optimizer` is `apply_gradients(grads_and_vars)`, which takes `(gradients, variables)` pairs and update model parameters.
-Every time `Optimizer.apply_gradients` is called, `Optimizer` will check the existance of slots that are related to the variables to be updated. `Optimizer` will create and initialize those slots if not exist.
+The [`Optimizer`](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/optimizers/Optimizer) is the base class for optimizers in TensorFlow.
+The core function in `Optimizer` is `apply_gradients(grads_and_vars)`, which takes `(gradients, variables)` pairs and update `variables`.
+Every time `Optimizer.apply_gradients` is called, the optimizer will check the existance of slots that are related to the variables to be updated.
+The optimizer will create and initialize those slots if not exist.

 Take Adam optimizer as an example, the pseudocode is as following: